 Inform the sign viewer what is expected of them, and use a forceful tone when compliance is critical.
 "Private property" is vague and passive but "No trespassing" should improve the response rate.
 It consolidates the information to the salient point, has a minimum of words, and its message is clear and strong.

 If signs refer to actions in a certain area, such as "Hearing protection required in this area", be sure that it's clear what area the sign refers to.
-If possible, reinforce that message while also clearly designating the area with floor marking tape.
-Printable tape can feature the message "Hearing protection", which leaves no ambiguity.
+If possible, reinforce that message while also clearly designating the area with floor marking tapes.
+Aisle tapes with preprinted warnings can feature the message "Hearing protection", which leaves no ambiguity.
 If you're within the taped area, you know you need hearing protection.
 If it is not possible to mark the designated zone, then post signs at all entries or points of approach.
 To make the message even more effective, make hearing protection available next to the "Hearing protection required in this area" sign.

 Use specific graphics.

 Our brains process graphics more quickly than words.
 Words need to be converted into a mental image to be processed, and if there are a lot of words or the sign is poorly worded, conjuring up a mental image can take longer.
 Imagine a sign that says "Warning: Hearing protection required in this area."
 That's fairly straightforward, but it's seven words and takes a moment to read and process the information.
 Now imagine a sign that shows a person wearing hearing protection.
 You immediately grasp the message, and it's effective even if the viewer doesn't speak English.